polynetwork/poly-bridge/doc/bridge/ethereum.md

 ## Ethereum(ERC20 and ERC721) Chain Listener

 With the specified wrapper contract addresses, the ethereum chain listener will monitor the matched emitted contract events to find the desired `PolyWrapperLock` event and `PolyWrapperSpeedUp` event.
-Currently, two contract addresses were specified with the second will use the source chain asset as fee instead.
+Currently, two contract addresses were specified for wrapper smart contract with the second will use the cross chain asset as fee instead.
 The `PolyWrapperSpeedUp ` event will replace the transaction fee with a newer one normally to speed up the process.
 Besides the contract for asset of type ERC20, the NFT contract was deployed too and to be monitored in a similar way as the ERC20.

 #### Wrapper Transaction